 Are House Prices Going Down?
 UK Regional Forecast and Predictions to 2030

-UK house prices are forecast to rise by up to four per cent in 2025, with the average property potentially increasing by almost 25 per cent over the next five years.
-While London is expected to see the slowest growth at just 15.3 per cent, regions like the North West, Scotland, and Wales could see gains exceeding 28 per cent.
-This guide breaks down the latest predictions, explains how to spot crash warning signs, and shows what current trends mean for buyers, sellers, and landlords.
+Looking beyond the current flat market, most forecasters expect modest growth rather than a slump, with the average property potentially rising by almost 25 per cent over the next five years.
+London is expected to see the slowest growth at around 15 per cent, while regions like the North West, Scotland and Wales could see gains exceeding 28 per cent.
+This guide breaks down the latest predictions, explains how to spot crash warning signs, and shows what flat prices mean for buyers, sellers and landlords.

 Are house prices going up or down right now?